AshkanZand/Data-Engineering-Projects/README.md

 # Data-Engineering-Projects
-This repository contains projects related to data engineering.
+This repository contains projects related to "Data Engineering".

 ## Project 1 and Project 2 are for practicing the Extract, Transform and Load (ETL) operations.
 In these projects, you practice the implementation of: